nikitavoloboev/data/ideas/learn-anything.md

 Learn Anything is currently the main project I am working on.

-There is a lot of interesting things that still have to be done and since the project is fully [Open Source](https://github.com/learn-anything/learn-anything), all the communication and discussions about this project are done in the open so anyone interested can join in and help.
+There is a lot of interesting things that still have to be done and since the project is fully [open source](https://github.com/learn-anything/learn-anything), all the communication and discussions about this project are done in the open so anyone interested can join in and help.

 There is a lot of information included in the [readme](https://github.com/learn-anything/learn-anything#readme).
 And there are lots of [curated lists](https://github.com/learn-anything/curated-lists#readme) available that are open to contribution.